lhazlewood/scms/README.md

 ### Render your site

-Now that we have our config, a template file and an initial bit of content, we can render our site.
+Now that we have our config, an HTML template and an initial bit of Markdown content, we can render our site.
 Enter the project root directory:

     $ cd mysite